Semiclassical stationary states for nonlinear Schr\"odinger equations under a strong external magnetic field: Abstract

 We construct solutions to the nonlinear magnetic Schr\"odinger equation

-in the semiclassical r\'egime with strong magnetic fields.
+in the semiclassical r\'egime under strong magnetic fields.
 In contrast with the well-studied mild magnetic field r\'egime, the limiting energy depends on the magnetic field allowing to recover the Lorentz force in the semi-classical limit.
-Our solutions concentrate around global or local minima of a limiting energy that depends on the electric potential and the magnetic field.
-The results cover unbounded domains, fast-decaying electric potential and unbounded electromagnetic fields.
-The construction is variational and is based on an asymptotic analysis of solutions to a penalized problem in the spirit of M.\thinspace{}del Pino and P.\thinspace{}Felmer.
+Our solutions concentrate around global or local minima of a limiting energy that depends on the electric potential and on the magnetic field.
+Our results cover unbounded domains, fast-decaying electric potential and unbounded electromagnetic fields.
+The construction is variational and is based on an asymptotic analysis of solutions to a penalized problem following the strategy of M.\thinspace{}del Pino and P.\thinspace{}Felmer.